hanlee4g/mybots/README.md

 ### Conclusion
 First, for any Anti-Darwinists, this project provides substantial evidence for evolution and natural selection :joy:.
 We were able to computationally simulate evolution with relatively simple and accessible code.

-But more seriously, beyond my aforementioned findings, I was surprised at how basic rules defining the process of evolution could turn jumbled messes of links into high performance, surprisingly life-like creatures.
+But more seriously, beyond my aforementioned findings, I was surprised that very basic rules defining the process of evolution could turn jumbled messes of links into high performance, surprisingly life-like creatures.
 The complexity of life today makes more sense to me now; with a much more complex fitness algorithm (the entire world) and billions of years, even the biological complexity of humans makes sense.
 A very interesting next step to this project could be to beef up our program with a more complex fitness algorithm, a variable environment, 100,000+ population size, 1,000,000+ generations to see how life could have formed differently on Earth.

 #### [Return to Table of Contents](#table)